daleathan/my-scripts/README.md

 There might be a builtin pacman function for this but if there is, I have never come across it. - Depends: python, pacman
-* **safehibernate.sh** - A script that uses vmstat to check that the amount of used memory doesn't exceed the amount of free swap.
-It can either call systemctl hibernate/display a warning if hibernation is possible/impossible or it can return 1/0 where 1 indicates hibernation is possible and 0 indicates that it's impossible. - Depends: bash, procps-ng (for vmstat), systemd (optional), xorg-xmessage (optional)
+* **safehibernate.sh** - A script that uses vmstat to check that the amount of used memory doesn't exceed the amount of free swap before hibernating.
+If it does, then it displays an xmessage dialogue that states this instead of attempting to hibernate. - Depends: bash, procps-ng (for vmstat), systemd, xorg-xmessage
 * **setgtktheme.py** - This is by far my most popular script for people who visit here, or at least that's what GitHub's visit tracker tells me.
 It's a python Tk dialog for setting the GTK theme, fonts etc. I originally wrote it for